CodeXCourses/level-2-course-content/week-1/day-1-breakout-task.md

      - **Windows**: Install GitBash along with Git for a terminal emulator.
      - **Mac**: Install via Homebrew with `brew install git`.
      - **Linux**: Use the package manager with `sudo apt-get install git`.
-   - **Verification**: After installation, open your terminal and run `git --version`.
-Take a screenshot of the terminal showing the installed Git version.

 ### Part 2: Update Git

 1. **Update Git**:
    - Ensure Git is up to date by downloading the latest version from [git-scm.com](https://git-scm.com/) and running the installer.
-   - **Verification**: Run `git --version` again to confirm the update.
-Take a screenshot of the terminal showing the updated Git version.

 ### Part 3: Understand Git vs. GitHub